Wednesday Recap: 2016 Healthcare Analytics Summit™ Kicks Off

 Breakout Session 11: Patient Don’t Measure Quality Care—They Experience It

-Glenn Drayer, Director of Enterprise Business Intelligence, Stanford Hospital & Clinics; and Mysti Smith-Bentley, RN, MBA, Administrative Director, Service Excellence, Stanford Health Care
+Glenn Drayer, Director of Enterprise Business Intelligence, Stanford Health Care; and Mysti Smith-Bentley, RN, MBA, Administrative Director, Service Excellence, Stanford Health Care

 When Stanford Health Care saw that 59 percent of patients want to be able to use search results to inform decisions about healthcare providers, it saw an opportunity to increase transparency and feedback for its physicians.
 Using comments from Press Ganey patient satisfaction surveys, Stanford has created online profiles and rating for physicians.
 Additionally, physicians can use the comments to improve patient care.
 This initiative has shown remarked results.
 In 2011, Stanford was in the 63rd percentile for likelihood to recommend (according to the Press Ganey surveys).
 In 2015, that jumped to the 89th percentile.
 A key takeaway from the program is to be empathetic to physician concerns about comments by outlining (then using) an appeals process.
 Physicians and patients alike feel heard—and it shows.